HyperionXCF/HyperionXCF/README.md

 _I love building creative projects and solving real-world problems.
 <br> What sets me apart from other student developers is my focus on writing strongly typed, robust, and secure code.
-<br> I’m passionate beyond your imagination for building software that is robust, reliable and safe & don't use AI to write stuff XD._
+<br> I’m passionate beyond your imagination for building software that is robust, reliable and safe & don't need AI to express XD._

 ## Primary Tools